bnn16/NoBl/README.md

 The portfolio demonstrates my progress in both my group project and my individual project (NoBl programming language).

 ## Reading Guide
+*Note: This portfolio is a living document that will be updated throughout the semester as projects progress so some of the files might not be available at the moment of reading*

 This portfolio consists of the following key documents that will be delivered throughout the semester:

 1. **Project Plan** - Outlines the scope, objectives, research questions, timeline, and resource requirements for individual project.
 Includes key milestones and deliverables.